michieet/michieet/README.md

 ## I'm an aspiring Software Developer!

-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript/React/PostgreSQL/MongoDB
 - 🎓 Currently undergoing a Software Developer Immersive course under Skills Union + Nanyang Technological University
 - 👯 I’m looking to connect with people and learn as much as possible!
 - 🥅 2022 Goals: Building a solid foundation of JS